jwtk/jjwt/README.md

 [![Build Status](https://travis-ci.org/jwtk/jjwt.svg?branch=master)](https://travis-ci.org/jwtk/jjwt)

-# Java JWT: JSON Web Token for Java
+# Java JWT: JSON Web Token for Java and Android

 JJWT aims to be the easiest to use and understand library for creating and verifying JSON Web Tokens (JWTs) on the JVM.